GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/customauthn.md

 **getExtraParametersForStep():**
 If required to save session variables between steps, use the `getExtraParametersForStep` method.
-The Gluu Server persists these variables in LDAP in able to support stateless, clustered two-step authentications.
+The Gluu Server persists these variables in LDAP to support stateless, clustered two-step authentications.

 **getPageForStep():**
 If required to display a special Web page for an interactive login, or even a custom first page, you'll need to implement the